vlyssiakov147/re-textbook/chapters/chapter-5.md

 ---

-## 5.6 The Financial and Lending Team
+## 5.6 The Financial and Lending Team - TEST

 From a Senior Analyst perspective, the financial and lending team members are the most directly relevant external relationships.
 Several in particular affect your day-to-day work.